sysbiolux/IDARE-QuickStart/README.md

 2) adding images based on the data to the network.
 3) split the network into parts based on compartments and pathways.

+For more detailed descriptions on the tool, please check the [USER MANUAL](https://github.com/sysbiolux/IDARE/blob/master/UserManual.pdf).

 # Example 1: overlaying multiple omics data onto the E. coli metabolic model

 You can get the model and sample data in the [*E.coli* Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data/ecoli)